AUS-DOH-Safety-and-Quality/HQIU-Coding-Styles/SQL/README.md

 ## General stuff

+* Snowflake is case-insensitive so always capitalise functions and variables for consistency.
+* Check code into github early and often.
-* No tabs.
-2 spaces per indent.
+* Tabs are defaulted to 2 spaces per indent.
+  * When using VSCode for building your queries, set the following options in the settings (`Ctrl + ,`) to assist with indentation:
+    * "editor.tabSize": 4
+    * "editor.insertSpaces": true
+    * "editor.detectIndentation": false
 * No trailing whitespace.
 * Always capitalize SQL keywords (e.g., `SELECT` or `AS`)
-* Variable names should be underscore separated:
+* Variable names should be underscore separated and capitalised ([screaming snake case](https://www.pluralsight.com/blog/software-development/programming-naming-conventions-explained#screaming-snake-case)):

   __GOOD__:
-  `SELECT COUNT(*) AS backers_count`
+  `SELECT COUNT(*) AS EVENT_COUNT`

   __BAD__:
-  `SELECT COUNT(*) AS backersCount`
+  `SELECT COUNT(*) AS eventCount`

 * Comments should go near the top of your query, or at least near the closest `SELECT`
-* Try to only comment on things that aren't obvious about the query (e.g., why a particular ID is hardcoded, etc.)
+* Try to only comment on things that aren't obvious about the query (e.g., why a particular ID is hardcoded, etc.), that explains the reasoning behind your code
 * Don't use single letter variable names be as descriptive as possible given the context:

   __GOOD__:
-  `SELECT ksr.backings AS backings_with_creators`
+  `SELECT MORB_EP.SEPARATION_DATE AS MORB_SEPARATION_DATE`

   __BAD__:
-  `SELECT ksr.backings AS b`
+  `SELECT MORB_EP.SEPARATION_DATE AS S`
+* Don't use single letter table names, also be as descriptive as possible given the context:

+  __GOOD__:
+  `FROM MORBIDITY_EPISODE AS MORB_EP`

+  __BAD__:
+  `FROM MORBIDITY_EPISODE AS TB1`

-* Use [Common Table Expressions](http://www.postgresql.org/docs/8.4/static/queries-with.html) (CTEs) early and often, and name them well.
+* Use [Common Table Expressions](https://docs.snowflake.com/en/user-guide/queries-cte) (CTEs) early and often, and name them well.
-* `HAVING` isn't supported in Redshift, so use CTEs instead.
-If you don't know what this means, ask a friendly Data Team member.

 ## `SELECT`